Joshhhuaaa/EnhancedSC/PatchNotes.md

 - [@TGP482](https://www.youtube.com/@TGP482): Restored numerous textures that were previously downscaled to their full resolution.
 - All mission parts now require a keypress to continue after loading, not just the initial part.
 - Save games now use a new file extension for Enhanced to prevent incompatible saves from the original game from being displayed.
+- Added numerical values to Sound Options sliders to display their exact setting.
+- Added a Discord button in the Main Menu that links directly to the Enhanced SC Discord server.
+- The game now automatically detects if it is running on Steam Deck and disables menu links, displaying a QR code instead to prevent crashes.
 - Fixed a bug in the PC version where inactivity videos couldn't be skipped.
 - Restored the Wall Mine gadget video on the OPSAT, which was accidentally left out of the PC release.
 - The "Mission Complete" screen now requires a keypress to continue, giving players the chance to view their Mission Statistics without a timer.